 - Having cravings or strong urges to drink.

-- Experiencing withdrawal symptoms if you go too long without drinking.
+- Experiencing alcohol withdrawal symptoms if you go too long without drinking.

 - Continuing to drink despite it causing issues with relationships or being able to perform daily duties at home or work.